junxit/us-congress-bills-117/bill.md

 ---
 legis-num: H.R.
 1082
-congress: 117th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Seventeenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 1082

-That the bill from the House of Representatives (H.R.
-1082) entitled “An Act to prohibit the unauthorized sale of ride-hailing signage and study the incidence of fatal and non-fatal assaults in TNC and for-hire vehicles in order to enhance safety and save lives.”, do pass with the following
+> To study the incidence of fatal and non-fatal assaults in TNC and for-hire vehicles in order to enhance safety and save lives.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title